This post may contain referral/affiliate links. Please read my disclosure for more info.

-Today I am guest posting on the AccuQuilt blog and sharing a tutorial for this small wall hanging that uses not one but three different AccuQuilt dies.
+This is a tutorial for my Star Light Star Bright wall hanging that I shared on the AccuQuilt blog.
+This small wall hanging uses not one but three different AccuQuilt dies.
 I used the GO!
 3″ x 6″ finished Half Rectangle Triangle die, GO!
 6″ finished Snowball die and the GO!
 2 1/2″ Strip Cutter die.

 I had just enough of the batiks left over so I could make this wall hanging.
 It would so neat hanging in a cabin!